2024 Northern Pride RLFC season

-2024 is the seventeenth competitive season for the Cairns based Kenfrost Homes Northern Pride Rugby League Football Club.
-They are one of 15 clubs that compete in Queensland's top rugby league competition, QRL's Hostplus Cup.
-The Northern Pride will play 10 home games and 10 away games over 23 rounds between March and August.
+2024 was the seventeenth competitive season for the Cairns-based Kenfrost Homes Northern Pride Rugby League Football Club.
+They were one of 15 clubs that compete in Queensland's top rugby league competition, QRL's Hostplus Cup.
+The Northern Pride played 20 home-and-away matches over 23 rounds between March and August, finishing as minor premiers with 17 wins and 3 losses, scoring 660 points and conceding 308 for a points differential of +352.

-Eric Smith was appointed as coach on a two-year contract, replacing Ty Williams, who had coached the Pride for the last seven years.
-Smith was captain-coach for CDRL Brothers Cairns (2007–2011), Brothers Cairns operations manager (2011), captain-coach of CRL Group 21 Muswellbrook Rams (2012), captain-coach Group 9 Tumut Blues (2013), assistant coach QCup Brisbane Tigers (2014), assistant coach (2015) and coach (2016–2017) for the NRL U-20s Melbourne Storm, head coach winning a minor-premiership for QCup Vantage Homes SC Falcons (2019), and development coach for NRL Telstra Premiership nib Newcastle Knights (2020–2022).
+Eric Smith was appointed as head coach on a two-year contract, replacing Ty Williams, who had coached the Pride for seven seasons.
+Smith previously coached the Sunshine Coast Falcons to a minor premiership in 2019 and was development coach at the Newcastle Knights from 2020–2022.
+Kyle Schneider was appointed captain for 2024, with Ewan Moore and Evan Child as vice-captains.

 The Pride are a feeder club to the North Queensland Toyota Cowboys.
-The Cowboys split their squad of first grade and development players between their QCup feeder clubs, and players that are not required for that weekend's NRL fixture play for their feeder team.
-The Pride and Cutters have been Cowboys feeder clubs since they entered the competition in 2008, and the Blackhawks became the third feeder club when they joined the competition in 2015.
-Last season the Cowboys sent most of their affiliated players to the Blackhawks, which resulted in the Townsville club terminating their arrangement with the Cowboys, and signing a two-year affiliation (2024–2025) with South Sydney Rabbitohs instead.
-This means for the first time in ten years, the Cowboys' allocation is divided between just two teams (the Pride and Cutters), rather than three, and so the 2024 season should see more Cowboys playing for the Pride than last year.
+The Cowboys split their squad of first grade and development players between their QCup feeder clubs, and players not required for that weekend's NRL fixture play for their feeder team.
+The Pride and Cutters have been Cowboys feeder clubs since entering the competition in 2008, and the Blackhawks became the third feeder club when they joined in 2015.
+After the Blackhawks terminated their arrangement with the Cowboys and signed a two-year affiliation (2024–2025) with the South Sydney Rabbitohs in October 2023, the Cowboys' allocation was divided between just two teams (the Pride and Cutters) for the first time in ten years.

-Four Pride players, Ewan Moore, Rashaun Denny, Lachlan West and Kyle Schneider did pre-season training with the Cowboys NRL squad between 1 November and the Christmas break 2023, with Moore and Schneider being selected to play for the Cowboys in their pre-season trial match against the Brisbane Broncos in Mackay on 17 February 2024.

-The Pride only played one pre-season trial match this year, a three-way competition with CDRL 2023 premiers, Brothers Cairns, and local QCup rivals Townsville Blackhawks.
-The Pride played one-half against Brothers, then Brothers played the second-half against the Blackhawks.
-This match was immediately followed by a match between the Pride and Blackhawks.
-The game was played in torrential Wet season rain.
+The Pride finished the regular season undefeated at home with 10 wins from 10 matches at Barlow Park, and went undefeated from Round 9 onwards.
+In the finals series, the Pride defeated the Sunshine Coast Falcons 38–0 in the qualifying final at Barlow Park on 31 August, but were eliminated in the preliminary final, losing 16–17 (after golden point extra time) to the Redcliffe Dolphins on 14 September.
+Thomas Duffy was the team's top point-scorer with 142 points (3 tries, 65 goals), while Dane Aukafolau and Jensen Taumoepeau were joint top try-scorers with 10 tries each.